joheli/yea13/README.md

 ![S. aureus hierarchical cluster](pngs/s_aureus_1.png "S. aureus hierarchical cluster")

 For the 'genetic' dissimilarity susceptibility data were chosen for convenience (as genetic typing is not widespread enough yet for most laboratories).
-Nevertheless the principle applies to genetic typing data as well (e.g. whole genome MLST), although the dissimilarities have to be calculated slightly differently (I would suggest `cluster::daisy` with metric `gower` to this end).
-Be it as it may, the first step is the creation of a distance matrix (visualized with the hierarchical clustering above), which is then translated into a minimum spanning tree; as above, the number of nodes between nodes then represents the genetic dissimilarity.
+Nevertheless, the principle applies, although  for e.g. whole genome MLST the dissimilarities would have to be calculated slightly differently (I would suggest `cluster::daisy` with metric `gower` to this end).
+Be it as it may, the first step is the creation of a distance matrix (visualized with the hierarchical clustering above), which is then translated into a minimum spanning tree; as with the spatial dimension above, the number of nodes between nodes then represents the genetic dissimilarities.

 ![S. aureus minimum spanning tree](pngs/s_aureus_2.png "S. aureus minimum spanning tree")